onlyquake/xonotic-wiki/Outdated_Compiling_In_Windows.markdown

 It can be found [here](http://sourceforge.net/projects/mingw/files/) .
 Run the automated installer, and do not check any of the optional components, all you need from MinGW is its C compiler, which is always installed.
 **Important**: install MinGW in a path containing no spaces.
 The default path is good: c:

 Next, you need to install MSYS.
-The recent versions don’t have an installer, so it is easier to install [version 1.0.11](http://downloads.sourceforge.net/mingw/MSYS-1.0.11.exe) .
+The recent versions don't have an installer, so it is easier to install [version 1.0.11](http://downloads.sourceforge.net/mingw/MSYS-1.0.11.exe) .
 **Important**: again, the installation path should contain no spaces.
 The default is c:After it is done installing, a terminal will pop up, asking you to run the post-install script.
 Answer yes, and when it asks for the MinGW install path, input it as c:/mingw .
-**Note**: If the terminal window instantly closed it self and you never got a chance to input the mingw path etc (And if you’re on Vista or Win7).
-Then go to c:.0\\postinstalland right-click pi.bat and choose ‘Run as administrator’.
+**Note**: If the terminal window instantly closed it self and you never got a chance to input the mingw path etc (And if you're on Vista or Win7).
+Then go to c:.0\\postinstalland right-click pi.bat and choose 'Run as administrator'.

 ### msysGit

 You will need msysGit to download the Xonotic source files from the repositories and keep them up to date.
 You can get msysGit [here](http://code.google.com/p/msysgit/) .
-Download the “Full installer for official Git” file.
+Download the "Full installer for official Git" file.
 The default install options should be good.

 Downloading the Xonotic sources